FledgeXu/IPv6List/README.md

 ## How this works?

-The Bot will test the AAAA record of each domain in `wbesites.txt` through the DNS over HTTPS which is offered by Cloudflare.
+The Bot will test the AAAA record of each domain in `wbesites.txt` through the DNS which is offered by Cloudflare.
 If the bot finds a domain that has AAAA record, the bot will add it to  `websites_with_ipv6.txt`.

 ## How to add a domain?